msi-ris/Tutorials/rnaseq_cmd.md

 you can include for peer review.

 # <a name="Glossary"></a>Glossary of Terms
+This section describes the specialized terms that we use in this tutorial.
+I have tried to point out terms that may be used differently from how I use them in this tutorial.

 ## Molecular Biology (Wet Bench) Terms
 - **(Sequencing) Adapter**: Short nucleotide oligomers that are ligated to the 5′ and 3′ ends of a fragment in a *sequencing library*.
 These are